 A group boycott can create per se antitrust liability.
 But the per se rule is applied to group boycotts like it is applied to tying claims, which means only sometimes.
 By contrast, horizontal price-fixing, market allocation, and bid-rigging claims are almost always per se antitrust violations.

 I receive a lot of calls about potential group boycott actions.
 This is probably the most frustrating type of antitrust conduct to experience as a victim.
+Companies often feel blocked from competing in their market.

 Many antitrust violations, like price-fixing, tend to hurt a lot of people a little bit.
 A price-fixing scheme may increase prices ten percent, for example.
 Price-fixing victims feel the pain, but it is diffused.
 Typically either the government or plaintiff class-action attorneys have the biggest incentive to pursue these claims.